 The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
-During the fiscal year ended December 31, 2004, the full Board of Directors met nine times, the Audit Committee met eight times and the Compensation Committee met four times.
-The Nominating and Governance Committee met once.
-During 2004, all directors attended at least 75% of the meetings of the Board of Directors and the committees thereof on which they served.
+During the fiscal year ended December 31, 2005, the full Board of Directors met six times, the Audit Committee met nine times and the Compensation Committee met three times.
+The Nominating and Governance Committee met twice.
+During 2005, all directors attended at least 75% of the meetings of the Board of Directors and the committees thereof on which they served, except that Phillip C. Yeager attended only four of the six meetings of the Board of Directors.
 The Company encourages each member of the Board of Directors to attend each annual meeting of shareholders.
-All directors attended the Company's 2004 annual meeting of shareholders held on May 13, 2004.
+All directors attended the Company's 2005 annual meeting of shareholders held on May 4, 2005.